 What if you could have all the luxury trappings of a $50,000 sedan in a stylish four-door costing half as much?
 That's the promise Kia's Amanti offers, albeit without the high resale value and premium-sedan status of the higher-priced choices.
-For those unconcerned by such trivialities, the Amanti delivers a smooth ride, decent handling, a huge rear seat and a competent V6 engine.
+For those unconcerned by such trivialities, the 2008 Kia Amanti delivers a smooth ride, decent handling, a huge rear seat and a competent V6 engine.
 Among the Amanti's long list of standard features are heated side mirrors, one-touch up/down power windows, an eight-way adjustable power driver's seat and a power sunroof.
-Compared to a Buick Lucerne, Lincoln MXZ and Chrysler 300, the Amanti comes up smelling like a rose, and with its standard 10-year/100,000-mile powertrain warranty, concerns about long-term reliability are put aside.
+Compared to a Buick Lucerne, Lincoln MXZ and Chrysler 300, the Amanti appears a tempting alternative, and with its standard 10-year/100,000-mile powertrain warranty, concerns about long-term reliability are put aside.

 If you like lots of nice luxury features, a powerful V6 engine and styling that sets itself apart, but you have only about $26,000 to spend, Kia has a car for you.